cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 Time series can be either regular or irregular.  *RegularTimeSeries* contain values generated at regularly spaced interval of time (`timeInterval`), over a given `temporalExtent` (i.e. start, end and duration time).
 They are used, for instance, to store automatically acquired data or hourly/daily/monthly simulation results.
 In *IrregularTimeSeries*, data follows a temporal sequence, but the measurement points may not happen at a regular time interval[^1].
 Therefore, each value must be associated with a data or time.
 What is more, each time series can be stored as an external file (e.g. csv or text) and for this purpose a number of attributes provide the required information about how to retrieve the proper set of values from the files.
 In the following, several examples of time series are given.
+Please note that the variableProperties are presented in the first example and omitted in the following ones for better readability.

 ```xml
 <!--Example of RegularTimeSeries object with 12 monthly values-->